alecdhuse/Lantern-Shark/README.md

 # Lantern Shark
-Lantern Shark is an HTML and Javascript file analyzer.
+Lantern Shark is a file analyzer written in HTML and JavaScript.
 It can extract metadata and embedded script code from multiple file types.
-It also attempts to identify suspicious and malicious attributes of the given file.
+It also attempts to identify suspicious and malicious attributes of various file types.

 A live demo of this project can be viewed [here](https://alecdhuse.github.io/Lantern-Shark/).